 On September 24, 2019, the US Department of Labor (DOL) announced its final “overtime rule” which took effect January 1, 2020.
 The new mandatory overtime pay rule extends overtime pay to an additional 1.3 million U.S. workers.
 Among its changes, the new rule raises the standard salary level for exempt executive, administrative and professional employees from $455 per week to $684 per week, which is equivalent to $35,568 per year.

 Happy 2020 … and happy leap year!
 Every four years we encounter a leap year, which means February has 29 days instead of 28.
 Does this impact your payroll?
 Check with your payroll professional for details.

 For small business owners, managing payroll while ensuring compliance with state and federal laws can be overwhelming and the cost of non-compliance can be steep.
-At Axcet HR Solutions, we have more than 30-years of experience helping small and medium-sized businesses with all of their HR needs.
+At Axcet HR Solutions, we have more than 30 years of experience helping small and medium-sized businesses with all of their payroll and tax compliance needs.